praw-dev/praw/docs/getting_started/faq.rst

 Q: Help, I keep on getting redirected to `/login`!

-A: PRAW is most likely on a read-only mode.
-This normally occurs when you log in without a username/password or a refresh_token.
+A: PRAW is most likely in read-only mode.
+This normally occurs when you log in without a username and password or a refresh token.
 You need to sign in with either one of those.
 See :ref:`oauth_options` to see the avaliable methods to sign in.